cosmostake/contributions/persistence.md

 ### COMMUNITY GROWTH (TWITTER, YOUTUBE, VOTES FOR PROPOSALS, MEDIUM, GITBOOL etc.)

-We create a lot of [Persistence](https://persistence.one/) related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Osmosis.
+We create a lot of [Persistence](https://persistence.one/) related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Persistence.
 We have some basic images, logos, gradients from the [Persistence](https://persistence.one/) brand pack, and we often mention the [Persistence](https://persistence.one/) logo or other things related to it.

 Also, our validator always votes for proposals!